VIN: Voxel-based Implicit Network for Joint 3D Object Detection and Segmentation for Lidars: Experiment Results

 Experiments are conducted on the nuScenes\cite{caesar2020nuscenes} dataset with nuScenes-lidarseg extension.
 This dataset is selected because it provides labels for both 3D object detection and point cloud semantic segmentation.
 The nuScenes dataset contains various labels for different tasks, including 28k synchronized frames with multiple cameras, one lidar and multiple radars for training, and 6k samples each for validation and testing.
 The nuScenes-lidarseg extension provides point-wise semantic labels of 15 categories in total.
 It's a challenging dataset with adverse environment scenarios including dark nights and rainy days.

 Our backbone method is CenterPoint\cite{yin2020center} with a voxel size of 0.1m and without CBGS\cite{zhu2019class} or other test-time augmentation due to our hardware limitation.
 Our model is trained with 2 NVidia V100 16G GPUs, using AdamW optimizer with cyclic learning rate scheduling starting from $1e^{-4}$ and weight decay of 0.01.
+Please refer to \cite{yin2020center} and our code for details.

 Selected qualitative results are shown in Figure \ref{fig:examples}.
 Our method is able to generate precise point-wise semantic labels while preserving the ability to predict accurate 3D bounding boxes.
 However, our method still suffers from the problem of ambiguity due to the sparsity of the lidar point cloud, common for all lidar-based detection or segmentation algorithms.